mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 This allows you to link signatures (including weaknesses) to their corresponding investigator card.
 Zoop uses this in the automated collection numbering to group signatures with the investigator.

+Multiple instances of this instruction are supported to link the same signature card to multiple investigators.

 Instruction key: InvestigatorSignatureFor

 Parameters: